 You will be required to register as self-employed as soon as possible – and you will need to register for Self Assessment by the 5 October following the end of the first tax year for which you need to complete a tax return.

 As a self-employed person you must also pay Class 2 National Insurance Contributions (NICs).
-For the 2011-12 tax year these are charged at £2.50 a week.
+Editor’s note, 2018: for the 20118-19 tax year these are charged at £2.95 a week.
 You can register for both NICs and Self Assessment through the HMRC website.

 Once your turnover reaches a certain threshold, you will be required to register for VAT.
 Some business owners choose to register before they reach this threshold.
 Read more about VAT registration.